Darktide-Mods/FreakyTide/README.md

-# NakedTide
+# HeresyTide

-Take off your upper/lower gear (Shirtless, Pantless).
-Client-Side.
+Take off your upper/lower gear (Shirtless, Pantless), or become a heretic!

+---- Client-Side ONLY ----

 ## Installation